 Prescription drugs aren’t always effective and have concerning side effects.
 Could there be a natural alternative to synthetic drugs?
 Is it possible that CBD could be the help that so many have been looking for but have yet to find?
 The answer is yes.

-CBD is a cannabinoid that is produced in the cannabis plant.
+CBD is a cannabinoid that is produced in the cannabis plant, either hemp or marijuana.
 Don’t panic.
-It is not psycho-altering.
-In other words, it can’t get you high.
-Due to hemp’s high CBD and miniscule THC content, legal CBD is derived from this plant instead of marijuana.
-Furthermore, industrial hemp was approved for growth in the 2018 Farm Bill.
-Most importantly, CDB oil derived from the hemp plant is legal in all 50 states.
+CBD alone can’t get you high.
+THC is the compound in marijuana that is pshyco -altering.
+Moreover, industrial hemp was approved for growth in the 2018 Farm Bill.
+Thus, hemp extracted CBD is legal in the majority of the United States.

 How do cannabinoids work?